wp-plugins/anti-spam/readme.txt

 Plugin blocks spam only in comments form section and does not block spam from any other forms on site.
 If you installed and activated the plugin and you still receiving spam - probably this could be because of some other forms on your site (for example comments forms).

-= What is the percentage of spam blocked? =

-Plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
-Plugin will pass the messages which were submitted by spammers manually via browser.
-But such messages happens very rarely.

 = What about trackback spam? =